frederic-perez/AmE-dictionary/data/idioms.md

 __catch the sun__ To get sunburned. _I caught the sun at the beach last weekend, and now my back hurts so much that I have to sleep on my side!_
 __catch the wave__ If you catch the wave, you act quickly in order to use an opportunity, especially an opportunity to do something new. _We knew we had to catch the wave now or be left behind in the future._ _The venture relies on catching the wave of interest generated by the Tolkien films._
 __catch wind of (something)__ :three: (get wind of something, caught wind) To learn of something; to hear about something.
-__catch__ :three: __13__ _n_ A problem, drawback, or hidden detriment, often one that is initially concealed as a means of entrapment. _I know this sounds like a great job offer, but there’s a pretty big catch—I’d have to move across the country._ _Why are you selling this for so little?
+__catch__ :four: __13__ _n_ A problem, drawback, or hidden detriment, often one that is initially concealed as a means of entrapment. _I know this sounds like a great job offer, but there’s a pretty big catch—I’d have to move across the country._ _Why are you selling this for so little?
 What’s the catch?_ _Here is the catch._
 __cater to (someone or something)__
 __catfish__ :two::hammer: _Dating sites are riddled with catfish._
 __catnap__ A very brief but restful period of sleep. _I’m going to try to squeeze in a catnap before my next shift starts, or else I’ll be feeling sluggish for the entire evening._
+__caught in 4k__ _Caught in 4k_ is a phrase that means someone was caught in the act of doing something wrong or foolish and there is undeniable evidence to prove it. _He said he never talked to her, but he was caught in 4k after I pulled up the deleted Twitter posts I screencapped._
 __caught on the hop__ Caught unawares or in a state of unpreparedness. _Please forgive my distracted attention—I’m afraid I was caught on the hop by your sudden arrival._
 __caught unaware(s)__ To be surprised by someone or something. _The clerk was caught unawares, and the robber emptied out the cash register before the clerk could sound the alarm._
 __caught with your pants down__ To be found in an embarrassing situation.